asocial-media/allegro-api/README.md

 # README

-The PHP interface which allows you to communicate with **Allegro WebAPI**
+The PHP interface which allows you to communicate with **Allegro WebAPI and RestApi**

 ## Requirements